TColaco2021/Project-2-Red-vs-Blue-Team/README.md

     - IP Address: 192.168.1.110

-# This porject covered portions of the following domains on the Security+ exam:
+# This project covered portions of the following domains on the Security+ exam:

     - 1.0 Attacks, Threats, and Vulnerabilities
     - 2.0 Architecture and Design